Minecraft: The Story of Mojang: Reception

 Minecraft: The Story of Mojang was well received.
 Kotakus Matt Hawkins hailed the film as "what Indie Game: The Movie wishes that it was, but most definitely is not".
 He remarked that the filmmakers' presentation was done in "the most restrained, calm, and graceful manner possible", and called it "virtually perfect".
 He observed that "every single moment, no matter how understated, adds to the overall tapestry", and praised its accessibility in being able to make anyone invest in it, hailing that as "the true hallmark of a good documentary".
 Eurogamers Dan Whitehead felt the film could have been more detailed, and found it "disappointingly ironic" that the film failed to unearth "blocks of narrative ore".
 He criticized the midsection, which he considered disjointed, but felt the interviews added weight to the theme of humanity.
 While he felt it was not "illuminating", he admitted it was pleasant and served as "charming fluff" and a sweet tribute to the game for its fans.
+HobbyConsolass Alberto Lloret wrote it was not as intense or emotional as other documentaries, but felt the pacing was fine and that the analysis of the phenomenon surrounding Minecraft made it interesting to watch.

 PCGamesNs Paul Dean said it was satisfying as a film by fans for fans, and highlighted the moments when "someone has more to say" and has "a meaningful insight into what Minecraft really is and the impact that it has had", singling out Molyneux's interview.
 He concluded it was "a light, fluffy feelgood documentary", but it didn't bring detail or new information.
 He felt it was charming and "frequently" sweet, but not deep.
+Lloret shared similar thoughts on the scope, feeling critical that the perspective was limited to only one game and one development team, while Rock Paper Shotguns Alec Meer concurred that it was fluffy, to be seen as a "celebration rather than investigation" of the game, and praised the production values and cast of the film.
 Critics at Larges Justin Cummings wrote that it was "not revelatory or highly dramatized, acting more as just an edited recounting of events – which is good, considering that this film might be seen in years to come as an important chronicle of a pivotal point in video game history".
 Cummings praised its "moments of sincere emotion" and function as "a neat time capsule kind of entertainment", hoping it would be remembered as "a work of significance and captivating humility" in the future.